 FAQs

 Yes!
 Most brands of Cornflakes cereal are gluten-free, and since there is no flour in this coating, this recipe is gluten-free.
+But please do check your ingredients to be sure.

-If you prefer larger pieces of chicken, you can coat chicken tenders with the cornflake mixture.
 Be sure to check for doneness with a meat thermometer, as the larger pieces may take a bit longer to cook.

 More Recipes You May Like